– Article 270 of the Criminal Code of November 23, 1995.

-The general legal framework for the protection of computer programs in Spain is set out in Title VII (Articles 95 to 104) of Legislative Act 1 of April 12, 1996, approving the revised text of the Copyright Act.
-The protection of computer programs has been explicitly excluded from the field of patents under Article 4, paragraph 4c, of Law No. 24/2015 of July 24, 2015, which provides that “schemes, rules and methods for performing mental acts, playing games or doing business, and computer programs” shall not be regarded as inventions and shall therefore not be patentable.
+The general legal framework for the protection of computer programs in Spain is set out in Title VII (Articles 95 to 104) of Legislative Act 1/1996 of April 12, 1996, approving the revised text of the Copyright Act.
+The protection of computer programs has been explicitly excluded from the field of patents under Article 4, paragraph 4c, of Law No. 24/2015 of July 24, 2015, on Patents, which provides that "schemes, rules and methods for performing mental acts, playing games or doing business, and computer programs" shall not be regarded as inventions and shall therefore not be patentable.
 However, software-implemented inventions can be eligible for patent protection when the subject matter is not the software as such but an invention that incorporates the computer program.

 Definition and Conditions of Protection